 Is there access to clean drinking water along the trail?

-Every morning after breakfast, your guide will pride you with boiled water to fill your reusable water bottle for the day ahead.
+Every morning after breakfast, the guide will provide you with boiled water to fill your reusable water bottle for the day ahead.
 On the first day, its important to bring sufficient water because you will only get boiled water at your first lunch sport.

 Can I shower on the trail?